Being a teenage parent

 Money might be an issue for you as a teenage parent.
 It’s worth looking into government parenting payments, which can help you with the costs of raising children.

-One way to ease practical and financial pressure is to think about whether you can stay with your parents while your child is young.
+One way to ease practical and financial pressure is to think about whether you can stay with your parents, carers or kinship networks while your child is young.
 This might help you deal with the pressures of caring for your child or coping financially.
-Your parents might also be able to give you some backup when you need it and even share some tips from when you were a baby.
+Your parents, carers or kin might also be able to give you some backup when you need it or share tips.

 Looking after yourself

-You’re the most important part of your baby’s life.
+You’re the most important part of your child’s life.

-When you’re focusing on looking after your baby, you might forget or run out of time to look after yourself.
+When you’re focusing on looking after your baby or young child, you might forget or run out of time to look after yourself.
 But looking after yourself physically, mentally and emotionally will help your child grow and thrive.

 Your emotional and mental health is very important too.
-You could see whether your local council or medical centre can put you in touch with a counselling service.
+You could see whether your GP, child and family health nurse or local council can put you in touch with a counselling service.
 Counselling can help parents with personal issues as well as issues associated with being a parent at a young age.

-What you eat, drink or smoke is passed through your breastmilk to your baby and can affect your baby’s health and development.
-So if you’re breastfeeding it’s best not to drink alcohol, smoke or use drugs, including marijuana.
-Second-hand and third-hand smoke is especially dangerous for babies.
+What you eat, drink, smoke or vape is passed through your breastmilk to your baby and can affect your baby’s health and development.
+So if you’re breastfeeding it’s best not to drink alcohol, smoke, vape or use drugs, including marijuana.
+It’s also important to protect your baby from second-hand and third-hand smoke.